jonasblixt/bpak/docs/build.rst

 Option                       Description
 ===========================  ====================================================
-BPAK_BUILD_MINIMAL           Build a minimal version of the library BPAK_BUILD_PYTHON_WRAPPER    Build the python wrapper BPAK_BUILD_TESTS             Build tests
+BPAK_BUILD_MINIMAL           Build a minimal version of the library BPAK_BUILD_TOOL              Build the bpak command-line tool (default: ON) BPAK_BUILD_TESTS             Build tests
 ===========================  ====================================================

-The default setting is that everything is enabled except the python wrapper and the tests.
+The default setting builds the library and tool.
+Tests are disabled by default.

 Build settings